 Make a Creativity/Good Vibes Playlist

 There’s nothing like the perfect song to get you going.
-Think about creating a new playlist, check out a new artist or even listen to your workout playlist.
+Think about creating a new playlist, with songs you love and new finds.
 Whatever it takes to get you going!
 You can check out our Creative Revival Playlist here or look for artists that inspire or motivate and listen in as you go about your day.

 Stick to Your Schedule even though it’s Dark

-So now it gets dark around 5 pm.
-While ignoring how creepy that is, don’t let that define your day.
+With daylight savings, it’s going to get darker sooner.
+Don’t turn in just because it’s dark.
+Stick to your schedule.
 Our instinct is to call it a day once it’s dark, but right now that’s just too many hours to be left doing nothing.
 If you are a freelancer or work remotely try to stick to your schedule even if it’s dark out.
 You’ll be cheating yourself of some good work hours if you let the daylight savings determine when you turn in for the day.

 Get Some Exercise

 Get moving.
 Exercise releases a chemical called endorphins which make you feel relaxed, positive.
 It makes you willing to do your tasks with more enthusiasm and zest.
-Also, going outside also gives you a chance to breathe in fresh air and get some natural light both which have a positive impact on your mood.
+Also, going outside also gives you a chance to breathe in the fresh air and get some natural light both of which have a positive impact on your mood.
 On weekends, try to spend some time outdoors by going to the park, going on a hike, etc. Don’t forget to wear a mask.

 Practice Positive Self-Talk and Reinforcement